-6.1.1 Intel® System Studio 2020 Windows\ target cannot co-exist with older versions
+6.1.1 Intel® System Studio 2020 Windows target cannot co-exist with older versions

-Intel® System Studio 2020 Windows\ target contains new installation technology which is not fully compatible with Intel System Studio 2019 or Intel® Parallel Studio XE 2019, and earlier.
-To install Intel System Studio 2020 on a system where Intel System Studio 2019 or Intel Parallel Studio XE 2019 or earlier has been installed, first uninstall the older version.
+Intel[®] System Studio 2020 Windows target contains new installation technology which is not fully compatible with Intel System Studio 2019 or Intel[®] Parallel Studio XE 2019, and earlier.
+To install Intel System Studio 2020 Update 2 on a system where Intel System Studio 2019 or Intel Parallel Studio XE 2019 or earlier has been installed, first uninstall the older version.

-6.1.2 Intel® System Studio installation on Windows\ host may cause a system restart
+6.1.2 Intel® System Studio installation on Windows host may cause a system restart

-While installing Intel® System Studio Ultimate Edition on a Windows\ host, the system may try to reboot.
-If the reboot is cancelled, the Intel System Studio installer may display some error messages.
+While installing Intel[®] System Studio 2020 Update 2 Ultimate Edition on a Windows host, the system may try to reboot.
+If the reboot is cancelled, the Intel System Studio installer may display error messages.
 To work around this issue, re-run the Intel System Studio installation.